Strengthening Aboriginal and Torres Strait Islander Maternal Health and Preventing Infant Removals: The Potential of a Health Justice Partnership.

 Research

-Our multidisciplinary preventive health trial aims to reduce the growing over-representation of First Nations infants in out-of-home care and strengthen the health and wellbeing of First Nations mothers and families.
-The aim of the research is to investigate the effectiveness and potential scalability of a new First Nations-led, multi-agency HJP pilot program embedded in the BiOC Jajumbora hub in Logan, Queensland.
-The program is designed to reduce First Nations newborn removals and improve health and wellbeing outcomes.
+By providing timely legal and social support the Health Justice Partnership aims to reduce the number of First Nations infants entering into out-of-home care and strengthen the health and wellbeing of mothers and families birthing First Nations infants.
+The aim of the research is to investigate the effectiveness and potential scalability of the First Nations-led Health Justice Partnership pilot program.